mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 ## 2.3 Agility

+The Agile framework is trivial to explain and can be summarized in [twelve principles](https://agilemanifesto.org/principles.html), but it is hard to master.
+If you are looking for a definitive set of processes (e.g., sprint reviews, backlog grooming, retrospectives) and tools (e.g., a Kanban board in Gitlab), you will likely be disappointed with the results.
+You will end up with an “Agile Theatre”, where actors do lip service using the right terms, but underneath it they have yet to profoundly accept the discomfort of ambiguity that comes with agile.

+Agile is not a process, it’s a framework and a mindset.

 You are not going to get it right the first time.
 In fact, you are never going to get it perfect - ever.
 But, iteratively, you are going to question your assumptions every week and fix a small fraction of those until it’s good enough.
+You will frequently release software and observe users in action.
 If you gain new insights, you need to be ready to adjust quickly.

 Unfortunately, that may mean killing off a product if you identify you are not solving the right problem.
 Other times, it will be taking a sharp turn to pivot in a new direction.
 And finally, the solution may be to split up a team into two assigning different sets of features to each.

-A good way to ensure you can scale down teams quickly is to incorporate in your talent strategy 20%-40% as flex, that is a percentage of your talent is in the form of independent contractors and outsourced product-building companies.
+A good way to ensure you can scale down teams quickly is to incorporate in your talent strategy 20%-40% as flex, that is a percentage of your talent is in the form of free floating employees, independent contractors and outsourced product-building companies.

+Adopting the Agile framework and mindset can be incredibly hard for organizations where waterfall planning is so ingrained.
+It is the reason many companies opt to hire Agile coaches.
+A poor sign that your organization has adopted the Agile framework and mindset is that you have a checklist running around to ensure that every Agile ceremonies are completed (i.e., the process is followed).
+A better sign is that your Agile coaches have nothing to do (because team members have adopted the Agile mindset).

 Do your teams have short, clean, and prioritized backlogs?
 Your end users need to feel that they are being listened to, and your product builders need to know that the features they are releasing are having a positive impact.

 ## 2.4 Necessity